mhackersu/mhackersu/README.md

 - Collin County Community College (1998.08 ~ 2000.05) [A.S.
 Computer Science, Full-time]

 ### Professional Summary
-DevEx Engineer providing high-quality "DevOps" and SRE experiences, code contributions, and agile thinking, to meet the self-service infrastructure needs of software engineering and application development teams.
+DevEx Engineering utilizing various methodologies such as SRE, SDLC, DevOps, GitOps, Toyota Kata, Six Sigma, and Agile to meet the rapidly evolving needs in the digital and engineering innovation spaces.

 <!--
 **mhackersu/mhackersu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.